 Langley is a very small town located in the state of South Carolina.
 With a population of 1,485 people and just one neighborhood, Langley is the 164th largest community in South Carolina.
 Much of the housing stock in Langley was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Langley is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Langley is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Langley who work in sales jobs (21.17%), management occupations (10.20%), and food service (8.96%).
+Overall, Langley is a town of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Langley who work in sales jobs (23.99%), teaching (9.43%), and maintenance occupations (8.22%).

-The per capita income in Langley in 2022 was $15,223, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $60,892 for a family of four.
-Langley also has one of the higher rates of people living in poverty in the nation, with 30.18% of its population below the federal poverty line.
+The per capita income in Langley in 2022 was $20,424, which is low income relative to South Carolina and the nation.
+This equates to an annual income of $81,696 for a family of four.
+However, Langley contains both very wealthy and poor people as well.

 Langley is a somewhat ethnically-diverse town.
 The people who call Langley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Langley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Langley include Irish, English, German, Dutch, and Other Arab.
+Important ancestries of people in Langley include Irish, German, Dutch, English, and Other Subsaharan African.

 The most common language spoken in Langley is English.
 Other important languages spoken here include Spanish and Polish.